geeksforsocialchange/gfsc-v3/content/blog/2021/everything-is-connected/index.md

 How do technologies like 'VeinID', which is essentially straight out of 1997 sci-fi film _Gattaca_ (starring Ethan Hawke, Jude Law and Uma Thurman), end up not being dismissed as dystopian movie plots, but given regional working groups and financial incentives to operate?
 The simple answer: because the people in the chrome tower -- developers, funders, politicians, tech evangelists and financiers -- are usually in the tiny minority laid out in the introduction.
 To them, this is a simple financial convenience that means you don’t need to take your phone or card out your pocket to pay.

-{{<image-with-caption/start "fingo.png" "Fig 3.
-Instructional image from the website of FinGo, the company who plan to roll out VeinID in the UK." "frame">}}
+{{<image-with-caption/start src="fingo.png" alt="Fig 3.
+Instructional image from the website of FinGo, the company who plan to roll out VeinID in the UK." classList="image--frame">}}
 Fig 3.
 Instructional image from the website of FinGo, the company who plan to roll out VeinID in the UK.
 {{<image-with-caption/end>}}